new-AF/simple-merge-class-names/README.md

 # simple-merge-class-names

-A straightforward utility for merging CSS class names in _React & Tailwind_ and other _JavaScript_ projects.
+A straightforward utility for merging CSS class names in `React + Tailwind` and other _JavaScript_ projects.

 ## Table of Contents